sheevashab/Find-That-Footy-Player/README.md

 ### MVP/PostMVP
 #### MVP
-- Find and use external api to access basic player information (name, national team, position, and jersey number).
+- Find and use external api to access basic player information (name, team, position, and jersey number).
-- Allow user to search for players via name, national team, and position played.
+- Allow user to search for players via name, team, and position played.
 - Add a button that generates information about a randomly chosen player.
 #### PostMVP
-- Add second api to access player photos or video highlights.
+- Access player photos or video highlights.
 - Add 'club team' as a search function item and include this information in the player bio (this may need another api).

 ## Project Schedule